8 Best Florida Springs for Scuba Diving (From a Local Diver)

 3. Manatee Springs and Catfish Hotel

-There is a considerable walking distance from the parking area to the springs, which is something to think about if you plan to gear up in the parking lot.
+It’s one of the most interesting dive sites in Florida, but heads up: there’s a considerable walk from the parking area to the springs.
+Something to think about if you plan to gear up in your car.

-With over 33,000 ft of mapped passages (as of 2015) the impressive labyrinth-like Manatee Cave System has been known to be one of the longest and best-explored cave systems in the world.
+With over 33,000 feet of mapped passages, the Manatee Cave System is one of the longest and best-explored cave systems in the world.
+The cavern ceilings and walls are covered in fossils and artifacts.
+Do not touch or remove anything.
+Only take memories, leave nothing but bubbles.

 holding the flashlight to see the catfish while scuba diving in catfish hotel